 So what about kefir?
 While kefir does contain LOTS of living bacteria, each brand can be quite different and may not contain enough bacteria or the right strains to meet the formal definition.
 To add some complexity to the mix, different countries have different regulations on what can classify as a ‘probiotic’.
 For example, in Canada, you may see kefir labelled as a probiotic because it has adequate amounts of lactobacillus, despite the strains not being classified.
 However, not ALL kefir will meet the formal definition.

 If that’s TLDR (too long didn’t read) – some kefir will be considered a probiotic and some won’t.
 However as a dietitian I still encourage fermented foods even if they don’t meet the formal definition.
 Why?
-Fermented dairy still has health benefits!
+Fermented dairy still has health benefits and is an excellent way to amp up your gut healthy recipes!

 Is kefir low FODMAP?